sokkyyy/Qoutes/README.md

 ## Description

-[Quotes](https://sokkyyy.github.io/Qoutes/) is a web application that displays quotes from famous people.
+[Quotes](https://sokkyyy.github.io/Qoutes/) is a web application that displays quotes and their authors.
-Users can upvote or downvote the quotes in application Users can also add a new quote..
+Users can upvote or downvote the quotes in application.
+Users can also add a new quote.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for testing purposes.